-Whether it’s to find your way to the fuse board during a power cut, or to find something at the bottom of your rucksack at night during a camping expedition, a torch can be a vital piece of kit.
+Whether it’s to find your way around during a power cut, or to search the bottom of your rucksack at night on a camping trip, a torch can be a vital piece of kit.

 In this round-up, we focused on torches which work for casual, rather than professional, use – for after-dark dog walks, perhaps, or to keep in a bedside cabinet in case of emergency.
 In most cases, the price comes in below £30 (only three on our list go north of that).

-Many of the the torches we’ve included use LEDs, owing to their brightness and efficiency.
-Also to be found on our list are xenon bulbs, which also give good brightness and don’t use up too much battery power.
+We’ve included many LEDs torches, for their brightness and efficiency.
+Also on the list are xenon bulb torches, which give good brightness and don’t use up too much battery power.
 Xenon bulbs tend to give off a more bluish light than their LED counterparts.

-When testing, we focused on size, weight and durability, as well as the brightness and focus of the light emitted by the torch.
-The brightness of the light is measured in lumens – a decent level to look for is around 150 lumens, although many of the ones we’ve listed are even brighter.
+We focused on size, weight and durability, as well as the brightness and focus of the light emitted by the torch.
+The brightness of the light is measured in lumens – a decent level to look for is around 150 lumens, although many on our list are even brighter.

 1. JETBeam JET-I MK Cree XP-G2: £15.45, Amazon